Learning How to Sell More Art Is a Critical Skill.

 It may sound complicated and sophisticated to do this.
-I would agree, it is.
+I would agree; it is.
 Nonetheless, I encourage you to do all you can to get familiar with your prospective buyers.
-It’s going beyond demographics, which are helpful.
+It’s going beyond favorable demographics.
 It takes you into psychographics.
-The time you spend doing this work will pay you back in sales you would never get over and over.
+The time you spend doing this work will pay you back in sales many times over that you would never have gotten otherwise.

 Understanding and employing the 80/20 will make you much more successful.

 You will find 20% of your potential buyers generate 80% of your revenue.
-When you can discover who those 20% are, you can tailor your marketing efforts to them.
+When you can discover the 20% who you can tailor your marketing efforts to precisely.
 Your buyer profile is the key to unlocking those sales.

 2. Be where your buyers are.